-6.6 Compliance Monitoring Fees
+6.5 Compliance Monitoring Fees

 Every Applicant for a Project that receives an Allocation must pay to ADOH an annual, non-refundable Compliance Monitoring Fee.
 The timing and amount of the annual Compliance Monitoring Fee is as described in this Section unless the LURA applicable to the Project property specifically provides otherwise.
+The annual Compliance Monitoring Fees for the 2021 calendar year are:

+- \$75 per Low-Income Unit for buildings which are part of a multiple building project for purposes of § 42 as elected on Form 8609 line 8(b); - \$85 per Low-Income Unit for buildings which are not part of a multiple building projects for purposes of § 42 as elected on Form 8609 line 8(b); and - \$140 per Low-Income Unit for buildings in which the Owner has elected "Average Income" on line 10(c) of Form 8609 pursuant to I.R.C. § 42(g)(1)(C).

-Beginning January 2019, and until a subsequent QAP becomes effective, the annual Compliance Monitoring Fee shall be \$70 per Low-Income Unit, and is due annually whether or not a physical inspection is conducted on the property.
-The annual Compliance Monitoring Fee shall be \$140 per Low-Income Unit for Owners who have selected "average income" on the Form 8609 under I.R.C. § 42(g)(1)(C), and is due annually whether or not a physical inspection is conducted on the property.
+Compliance Monitoring Fees are due annually whether or not a physical inspection is conducted on the property.
 Payment of the Compliance Monitoring Fee is part of the Annual Report and is due and payable by no later than March 15th.